diiq/blog/services.md

 <div class="services">
     <div class="service web-app">
         <div class="title">Software and Process Consulting</div>
-        As a software engineer with almost two decades of experience, I know how to help your team balance speed and care in order to deliver beautiful, reliable, and maintainable software, on time and on budget.
+        As a software engineer with over two decades of experience, I know how to help your team balance speed and care in order to deliver beautiful, reliable, and maintainable software, on time and on budget.

 As an engineer who also designs, I'll pay close attention to your broad business needs and to small UX details without foregoing technical excellence, and I'll help instill those same practices and values in your team.

 Here’s a buzzword-packed list of tools I'm comfortable using:

 <ul class="buzzwords">
 <li>AngularJS, Angular</li>
 <li>AWS (S3, Lambda, RDS, &c.)</li>